Lynn Lloyd

 Bruno's Motel: 775-557-2220

-Forty miles northwest of Tonapah, Henry and Bertie Berg, and the Belmont Inn host this spectacular fixture in an old mining town with a correct population of 12!
+Forty miles northwest of Tonapah, Judy Camarillo and the Belmont Monitor Inn host this spectacular fixture in an old mining town with a correct population of 12!
 8,000 foot elevation, we hunt the foothills of the Toiyabe range.
 Bobcat and mountain lion abound here in addition to loads of coyote

 Accommodations: